roqua/autovar/README.md

 The `exogenous_max_iterations` argument determines how many times we should try to exclude additional outliers for a variable.
 The `exogenous_max_iterations` argument should be a number between 1 and 3:

-* `1` - When Jarque-Bera tests fail, having `exogenous_max_iterations = 1` will only try with removing 3.5x std. outliers for variables using exogenous variables.
+* `1` - When Jarque-Bera tests fail, having `exogenous_max_iterations = 1` will only try with removing 3.5x std. outliers for the residuals of variables using exogenous variables.
 * `2` - When `exogenous_max_iterations = 2`, the program will also try removing 3x std. outliers if JB tests still fail.
 * `3` - When `exogenous_max_iterations = 3`, the program will also try removing 2.5x std. outliers if JB tests still fail.